agnostech/react-agora-ng/README.md

 ```
 Calling `useJoinCall()` will

- - join the mentioned channel
+ - connect the local user to the mentioned channel
  - ask the user for video and audio permissions
  - publish audio and video tracks on the channel
  - On successful connection, it returns the `uid` of the connected local user as `localUserId`, sets `loading` as `false` or returns an `error` if there was an issue in the process.